End of the Road (Boyz II Men song)

 "End of the Road" is a song by American R&B group Boyz II Men for the Boomerang soundtrack.
 It was released in June 1992 by LaFace, Arista and Motown, and is written by Babyface, Antonio L.A.
 Reid and Daryl Simmons.
-It is written and composed in the key of E-flat major and is set in time signature of 12/8 with a tempo of 75 beats per minute.
 The song achieved domestic and international success.
 In the United States, it spent a then record breaking 13 weeks at number one on the US Billboard Hot 100, a record broken later in the year by Whitney Houston's 14-week number one hit "I Will Always Love You"; Boyz II Men would later match Houston's record with "I'll Make Love to You", which spent 14 weeks at number one in 1994, and then reclaim the record with "One Sweet Day" (a duet with Mariah Carey), which spent 16 weeks at number one from 1995 to 1996.

 "End of the Road" was the number one single of 1992 on the Billboard Year-End Hot 100 Singles of 1992.
 It was also ranked by Billboard as the sixth most successful song of the decade 1990–1999.
 Internationally, it reached number one in Australia, the United Kingdom and on the Hot 100 Eurochart, among others.
 The music video for the song was directed by Lionel C. Martin.
 "End of the Road" has been certified Platinum by the Recording Industry Association of America for shipments of over one million units in the United States.
 The song also won Best R&B Performance by a Duo or Group with Vocals and Best R&B Song at the 1993 Grammy Awards.